Petite-Rivière-de-l'Artibonite

 One of the important battles of the Haitian Revolution (1791–1804) was fought here at Crete Pierrot; Jean-Jacques Dessalines ravaged the French army led by Rochambeau.

 The town is the site of Palais de la Belle Rivière, a palace built from 1816 to 1820 by Henri Christophe.
 Its construction was never finished.
 Despite a popular urban legend, the palace does not have 365 doors and 52 windows.
 Following the 2010 earthquake, the palace was restored from its dilapidated state.

+In April 2025 the area was attacked by a gang.